 Pollution leading to the deterioration of water quality can be from one of two sources; point source or diffuse source.
 Point source pollution is associated with discharges from pipe systems such as industrial discharges and sewerage works.
-Diffuse sources of pollution include runoff from roads, houses and commercial areas.
+Diffuse sources of pollution include runoff from roads, houses and commercial areas, runoff from farmland and seepage into groundwater from developed landscapes of all kinds.
+Diffuse sources are often individually minor, but collectively significant.
+Diffuse pollution from both rural and urban sources is one of the major causes of poor water quality in Scotland today.

-&lt;sup>9 See Policy 4 Natural Heritage and accompanying non-statutory supplementary guidance for more information on European sites.
+&lt;sup>8 See Policy 4 Natural Heritage and accompanying non-statutory supplementary guidance for more information on European sites.